What Entresto (sacubitril/valsartan) is and what it is used for1

 It is important to remember to take your medication at the same time each day for your heart to pump blood around your body effectively.
 Make sure you keep taking this treatment even if you are feeling better.
 You should consult your doctor or nurse before you stop taking this treatment.

-You can download the free third-party mobile app Medisafe which allows you to set medication and repeat prescription reminders, find online support and helps you spend less time thinking about medications —and more time living your life.
+You can download the free third-party mobile app Medisafe Pill reminder which allows you to set medication and repeat prescription reminders, find online support and helps you spend less time thinking about medications — and more time living your life.
+Novartis has no control over the content of the MediSafe Pill reminder app.

 Try these tips to help you remember to take this medicine: